 The rates of duties vary by product and country.
 Policies between the two countries will affect tariff rates.
 For example, because of the US-China trade war, the US impose additional 25% duty on some China imported products.
 Then if you import such products, the total tariff rates may be more than 30%, which will bring you huge duty costs.

 So when you choose a product, you’d better find a local customs broker to help you estimate the tariff.
 Some freight forwarders also can help you do this.
 Never wait until you need to pay, then you find the high import duties, which is too late.

 Common Mistakes When Shipping Products from China

-Sea carriers charge per container rates for shipping in standard containers (20’ and 40’ being the most common sizes).
-While weight can factor into the price from sea carriers, the charge they make tends to be based more on the size of a shipment.
+If your goods are shipped in full containers (20’ and 40’ are the most common sizes of standard containers), then your shipper will charge per contain.
+While weight can factor into the price, the charges are mainly based on the size of a shipment.

-If you are shipping less than a container load, your price is often determined by cubic meter.
-With larger and heavier shipments, it is often much cheaper to ship by sea.
-As a shipment gets smaller, the margin between the prices gets smaller and sometimes, air shipment will even end up being less expensive.
+If your goods are less than a container load, your price is often determined by cubic meter.
+For larger and heavier shipments, it is often much cheaper to ship by sea.
+As the shipment gets smaller, the margin between the prices gets smaller and sometimes, air shipment will even be less expensive.

 Undervaluing the declared value amounts to tax fraud and is a criminal offense, especially for European and American importers.
 You should pay attention to the fact that there is no chance of being lucky.
 Even if the event of getting checked by customs is just a probability, once it happens, it will bring you a lot of losses.